telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridField.md

 ## Properties

+###  Caption `String`

+Gets or sets the field's display caption.

+###  CellStyle `Style`

+Style of the cells in the the grid, corresponding to the field.

+###  DataField `String`

+Gets or sets the field name from the specified data source to bind to the
+            PivotGridField.

 ###  DataFormatString `String`

 Gets or sets the string that specifies the display format for all cells which belongs to this field.

-###  RenderingControl `PivotGridFieldRenderingControl`

-Gets or sets a referance of the PivotGridFieldRenderingControl that allow you to control how the field is rendered.

-###  ZoneType `PivotGridFieldZoneType`

-Gets the zone type of the field which
-            determines in which zone the field is positioned.

 ###  IsHidden `Boolean`

 Gets or sets if the field will be hidden
             which exlude it from the pivot table calculations.

+###  RenderingControl `PivotGridFieldRenderingControl`

+Gets or sets a referance of the PivotGridFieldRenderingControl that allow you to control how the field is rendered.

 ###  SortOrder `PivotGridSortOrder`

 Gets or sets a referance instance of the PivotGridSortOrder enum.

-###  ZoneIndex `Int32`
+###  TotalFormatString `String`

-Gets or sets the order indexes for fields displayed within the same zone.
+Gets or sets the string that specifies the display format for all total cells which belongs to this field.

 ###  UniqueName `String`